wp-plugins/wp-photo-album-plus/readme.txt

 * The 'Slideshow' and 'Browse photos' link now also point to the page selected in the edit album form.

+= Hot fixes after initial release =

+* 001: [caption] is not allowed to have html (wp restriction), tags are now removed from photo description for use with [caption]
+* 002: Fixed a breadcrumb nav that did not want to hide itself when Display breadcrumb was unchecked

 = Pending enhancement requests =

+* Multi language site support (qTranslate)
 * Multisite support
 * More than one photo of the day